ObjectOops/9SST706/speaker_notes.md

 ## Slide 9 - NSA

-- The NSA actually seems to have a lot of oversight placed on it.
+- Despite well-known privacy concerns, the NSA actually seems to have a lot of oversight placed on it.
 - Although these bodies are listed on the NSA own website.

 - This court is a specialized federal court established by Congress via Article III of the Constitution.